BenBeresfordJones/MGBC-Toolkit/README.md

    * [gnu-sed](https://formulae.brew.sh/formula/gnu-sed#default)
    * [gnu-tar](https://formulae.brew.sh/formula/gnu-tar#default)

 These are standard bioinformatics tools that can be installed using [Homebrew](https://brew.sh).
-After installing the above utilities, add them to your `$PATH` by opening a new file `nano ~/.bashrc` and adding the following:
+After installing the above utilities, add them to your `$PATH` variable by adding the following lines of code to one of `~/.profile`, `/etc/paths` or `~/.bashrc` (depending on your system):
 ```
 PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"
 PATH="/usr/local/opt/gnu-sed/libexec/gnubin:$PATH"
 PATH="/usr/local/opt/gnu-tar/libexec/gnubin:$PATH"
 ```
-Exit the file (control X) and save changes (Y, Enter).
-After sourcing the file `. ~/.bashrc` you should be able to install and run the Toolkit.
+Files can be edited using the `nano` utility, e.g. `nano /etc/paths`.
+Exit the file (ctrl X) and save changes (Y, Enter).
+After sourcing the file, e.g. `. /etc/paths` you should be able to install and run the Toolkit.

 ## Installing the Toolkit ##